 But ‘seem’ is the operative word here.
 In the sea of endowment plans and ULIPs (unit-linked insurance policy), coupled with the odd parental advice, a young investor can often fall for the sales pitch of marrying life insurance with investing.

 Insurance, of any kind, should not double as an investment.
 We should consider spending on insurance before we arrive at our investable savings.

 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.

 If we don’t have dependents, including our parents who might be financially independent of us, we don’t have to consider life insurance as a must-buy.
 Health insurance will serve us better even if our workplaces cover us with their group health insurance.
 A personal health insurance policy will stand guard for us in between job switches and can be handy if we were to float or join a start-up someday.

 When we do take out life insurance in our names, opting for combo products such as endowment plans, which promise a bonus from time to time and the money back after a period of time, even if we are alive, or a ULIP which invest some of the premium in money market instruments, is counterproductive.

-Calculations will show us the returns and time taken to earn the amount afforded by such combination products can be obtained through true-blue investment products.
-Even then, why not go for a one-stop shop solution if available, one may ask.
+Calculations will show us the returns and time taken to earn the amount afforded by such combination products that can be obtained through true-blue investment products.
+Even then, why not go for a one-stop-shop solution if available, one may ask.